findkit/findkit/README.md

 # Findkit

-Findkit documentation and source code for the Finkdit UI Library
+Findkit documentation and source code for the Findkit UI Library

 See